IBM/integrity-enforcer/docs/ACM/README_DEPLOY_IV_ACM_ENV.md

 The following prerequisites must be satisfied to deploy IV on an ACM managed cluster.

 - An [ACM]((https://www.redhat.com/en/technologies/management/advanced-cluster-management)) hub cluster with one or more managed cluster attached to it and cluster admin access to the cluster to use `oc` or `kubectl` command.
 - IV requires a pair of keys for signing and verifying signatures of ACM polices that need to be protected in a managed cluster.
-IV supports X509 or PGP key for signing/verifying resources.
 Refer to [doc](../README_VERIFICATION_KEY_SETUP.md) for setting up signing and verification keys.
 - The script for deploying a verification key to an ACM managed cluster requires [yq](https://github.com/mikefarah/yq) installed on the host where we run the script.
 - Installing IV requires a namespace (with same name) in an ACM hub cluster and managed clusters.
 Make sure it is possible to create namespaces in the ACM hub cluster and managed clusters.
   - Creating namespace for IV in managed cluster is handled automatically when deploying it via an ACM policy.
 - Installation steps requires a host where we run the scripts.
 Below steps are tested on Mac OS and Ubuntu hosts.
+- Installing IV and signing ACM polices involve retriving and commiting sources from GitHub repository.
+Make sure to install [git](https://github.com/git-guides/install-git) on the host.

 ## Installation Steps

 Installing IV on an ACM managed cluster requires the following steps:
 - Step 1: Prepare a namespace in an ACM hub cluster.
 - Step 2: Deploy a verification key to an ACM managed cluster
-- Step 3: Deploying Integrity Verifier to an ACM managed cluster using ACM polices.
+- Step 3: Deploying Integrity Verifier to an ACM managed cluster using an ACM policy.

 ### Step 1: Prepare a namespace in an ACM hub cluster.
 Connect to the ACM Hub cluster and execute the following command: